kalilinux-png/ITS/README.md

-# Independent Trading System
+#  🙌 Independent Trading System 🙌

 Independent Trading System Help Retails Traders to automate their day to day trading with various kinds of brokers

-## End users Guide
+## End users Guide 👨
-*  Create Sql Localhost or on server and required parameters in Config.py file
+*  Create Sql Localhost or on server and add required parameters in Config.py file
 * Push Order According to the respective fields by your prefered Platforms
 * Run Main.py File which will continously check for new orders in database

-###  Inserting Order Into Database
+###  Inserting Order Into Database 🤵
 To Reduce The Extra Cost of Data Types Conversion we are following some convenction listed below make sure you enter it same as it to smootly run the program

 * Id : Int